 HDF5 File Format Changes to Support VDS

-The VDS feature (Virtual Dataset) allows users to manage data stored across a collection of the HDF5 files in a similar way as if data was stored in a dataset in an HDF5 file.
+The VDS feature (Virtual Dataset) allows users to manage data stored across a collection of HDF5 files in a similar way as if the data was stored in a dataset in an HDF5 file.
 It provides a mapping from source dataset elements in some source HDF5 files to a set of elements in the VDS.
-The library stores the mapping information in the file’s global heap. the Please refer to the <VDS documentation> for detailed description.
+The library stores the mapping information in the file’s global heap.
+See the as yet unwritten <VDS documentation> for for information.

 To support this feature, the library will modify the version 4 Data Layout message to store the global heap ID, which is used to locate the global heap collection containing the VDS mapping information.

-Proposed Format Change for Data Layout Message
+Proposed Format Change for the Data Layout Message

-Please See the description of the version 4 Data Layout message in section 3.1.
+See the description of the version 4 Data Layout message in the “Proposed Format Change for the Data Layout Message” section on page 12.

 Alternative Change for Data Layout Message

 No alternative solutions were proposed.

 Final Recommendation